ourcade/phaser3-dungeon-crawler-starter/readme.md

 If you don't have `git-lfs` installed then get it here: https://git-lfs.github.com

 All the image and audio files in this repository is stored with `git-lfs`.
-Alternatively you can download a zip instead.
+Alternatively you can [download a zip from latest release here](https://github.com/ourcade/phaser3-dungeon-crawler-starter/releases/tag/latest).

 ## Credits